Zulko/moviepy/docs/install.rst

     (sudo) python setup.py install

-MoviePy depends on the Python modules Numpy_, imageio_, Decorator_, and tqdm_, which will be automatically installed during MoviePy's installation.
+MoviePy depends on the Python modules NumPy_, Imageio_, Decorator_, and Proglog_, which will be automatically installed during MoviePy's installation.
 It should work  on Windows/Mac/Linux, with Python 2.7+ and 3 ; if you have trouble installing MoviePy or one of its dependencies, please provide feedback !

 MoviePy depends on the software FFMPEG for video reading and writing.
 You don't need to worry about that, as FFMPEG should be automatically downloaded/installed by ImageIO during your first use of MoviePy (it takes a few seconds).
 If you want to use a specific version of FFMPEG, you can set the FFMPEG_BINARY environment variable See ``moviepy/config_defaults.py`` for details.